 While réttir is more of a celebratory occasion these days, its original intent was an important event that meant surviving the winter.
 The first settlers of Iceland brought over sheep around the year 874, and the breed has changed little since then.

-Réttir starts first in the northern parts of Iceland and moves further south throughout September.
+Réttir starts in the northern parts of Iceland and moves further south throughout September.
 Settlers of Iceland would have gathered the flocks on horseback and foot from the highlands, perhaps with some canine assistance.
 A process that may have taken weeks.
-Today, horses and people on foot still play an essential role in réttir traversing the rough and often muddy ground.
-Even with support from ATVs, tractors, and enormous American-made trucks with livestock trailers, réttir can still take days.
+Today, horses and people on foot still play an essential role in réttir traversing the rough and often sloppy ground.
+Even with support from ATVs, tractors, and enormous American-made trucks with trailers, réttir can still take days.

 Historically, the pens—or rétt—were made of stone or turf.
 From above, they look like a giant wheel with spokes radiating out.
 (Keep your eyes open, and you can still spot old réttir sites across Iceland) Today, rétts made of metal rails are more common.
 The sheep are herded into the large central pen and sorted by farm into the "spokes."